Education Structure

 - Nature and Health;

-In the free part, your child must choose a subject from a number of new subjects or from the subjects of another profile.
-If your child wants to take more than one subject for the free part, this will be included as a ‘crammer subject’.
-This ‘sprokkelvak’ can usually also be examined, but it does not count in a student’s failure or success.
-However, if the result is satisfactory, the additional subject can be substituted for another subject, provided it fits the chosen profile.
+In the free section, your child must choose a subject from a number of new subjects or from the subjects of another profile.
+If your child wants to take more than one subject for the free section, this will be included as a “supplementary subject”.
+In most cases, an exam can also be taken in this supplementary subject, but it does not count towards a student’s pass or fail.
+If the result is satisfactory, the supplementary subject can be substituted for another subject, provided it is appropriate for the chosen profile.